-- Illumio Core release 22.5 and earlier: Go to Workloads and VENs > Workloads . . . click Add > Add Unmanaged Workload - Illumio Core release 23.2 and later: Go to Servers & Endpoints > Workloads. . . click Add > Add Unmanaged Workload - Define the IBM i integration and associated workloads in the PCE by going to Infrastructure > Switches. - 4.
-Click +Add. - 5.
-Enter details: - NEN hostname: This field is populated with the FQDNs of the NENs paired with your organization's PCE.
-Select the appropriate NEN. - Description: This field is populated with "Illumio Network Enforcement Node" and the FQDN of the NEN.
-You cannot edit this field. - Switch Name: Enter a unique name that's easy to remember. - Switch IP: IP address of the IBM i computer. - Manufacturer: Select IBM. - Model: Select Precisely. - 6.
-Click Save. - 7.
-Click Interfaces. - 8.
-Click Edit and then enter details: - Total Interfaces: 1 - Interface 1: Enter a name, such as interface 1. - Workloads: Select the unmanaged workload representing the appropriate IBM i computer.
+- 3. Define the IBM Precisely integration and associated workloads by selecting Infrastructure > Switches.

+- 4. Click +Add.

+- 5. Enter details:

+- NEN hostname: This field is populated with the FQDNs of the NENs paired with your organization's PCE.
+Select the appropriate NEN.

+- Description: This field is populated with "Illumio Network Enforcement Node" and the FQDN of the NEN.
+You cannot edit this field.

+- Switch Name: Enter a unique name that's easy to remember.

+- Switch IP: IP address of the IBM IBM i server.

+- Manufacturer: Select IBM.

+- Model: Select Precisely.

+- 6. Click Save.

+- 7. Click Interfaces.

+- 8. Click Edit and then enter details:

+- Total Interfaces: 1

+- Interface 1: Enter a name, such as interface 1.

+- Workloads: Select the unmanaged workload representing the appropriate IBM i server.
 Only workloads assigned to the IBM i server interfaces are secured.
-You can attach one or more workloads to an interface. - Monitor Traffic: Ignore this setting.
-It doesn't apply to this integration. - 9.
-Click Save.
+You can attach one or more workloads to an interface.

+- Monitor Traffic: Ignore this setting.
+It doesn't apply to this integration.

+- 9. Click Save.

-If your unmanaged IBM i computer has two or more network interfaces, the generated ACL file will include duplicate entries for Inbound Rules, one pair of entries for each interface.
+If your unmanaged AS 400 computer has two or more network interfaces (workload/computer interfaces), the generated ACL file will include duplicate entries for Inbound Rules, one pair of entries for each interface.
 This is expected behavior.